These Are Not All the Features You Are Looking For: A Fundamental Bottleneck in Supervised Pretraining: Our New Experiments

+On ImageNet1k (IID), the ensemble models performed comparably or slightly worse than the single baseline model, showing no difference in their knowledge of ImageNet1k.
+However, on OOD (Green), \emph{the undertrained ensemble significantly outperforms the fully-trained baseline} ($+12.5\%$ on \textsc{iNaturalist18}, $+6\%$ on \textsc{CIFAR-100}).

+This performance gap suggests that an ensemble of undertrained models captures patterns relevant to new tasks which a single fully-trained model may miss.

+In summary, for a fixed computational budget, an ensemble of intentionally under-trained models outperforms a single, fully-trained model when transferred to unseen distributions.

-As expected, adding more sets of features does not significantly improve performance \textsc{ImageNet1K}.
-Since \textsc{ResNet50} models learn features that provide similar information to reduce training loss, combining them on the training data does not does not yield further improvements.
+As expected, concatenating additional sets of features does not significantly boost model performance on \textsc{ImageNet1K}. \textsc{ResNet50} models generate different sets of features which provide similar information to reduce training loss.
+Thus, combining them on \textsc{ImageNet} yields no further improvements.

 If concatenating more models trained on fewer steps can yield a significantly better performing model on new datasets, there may be considerable value left on the table.